Español

 INGENES MCALLEN, P.C.
 Covered Entity

-This Notice of Privacy Practices (the “Notice”) describes how INGENES MCALLEN, P.C. (hereinafter referred to as INGENES MCALLEN or “Covered Entity”), may use and disclose your protected health information to carry out treatment, payment or business operations and for other purposes that are permitted or required by law under compliance to the Health Insurance Portability and Accountability Act (“HIPAA”).
+This Notice of Privacy Practices (the “Notice”) describes how INGENES MCALLEN, P.C. (hereinafter referred to as INGENES MCALLEN or “Covered Entity”), may use and disclose your protected health information to carry out treatment, payment or business operations and for other purposes that are permitted or required by law under compliance to the Health Insurance Portability and Accountability Act (“H

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.